college-254/kenyans_applying_to_us_universities/readme.md

 title: New SAT Rentals Available
 author: Chege Gitau
 tags: [resources, sat-prep]
-abstract: |
-  We now have Princeton Review prep books for Math IC and Math IIC, and Barron's prep books for Biology E/M and Chemistry.
+abstract: We now have Princeton Review prep books for Math IC and Math IIC, and Barron's prep books for Biology E/M and Chemistry.

-  See the blog post for price info.

 ---
 ```